Dark triad: Dirty Dozen

+Short Dark Triad

+The Short Dark Triad (or SD3) is a 27-item test, with 9 questions measuring each trait.
+It is answered on a 5 point Likert scale from strongly disagree to strongly agree.
+It was created as an alternative to the original 50 item measure and the even briefer 12 item Dirty Dozen, which has been criticized for oversimplification.
+Example items include "I like to get acquainted with important people" for narcissism, "I have used deceit or lied to get my way" for Machiavellianism, and "I tend to be callous or insensitive" for psychopathy.
+The SD3 measures subclinical traits present in varying degrees in the general population rather than clinical personality disorders.
+The scale balances brevity with adequate validity, making it popular in organizational, social, and personality psychology research, though criticisms include some item overlap between Machiavellianism and psychopathy and weaker discriminant validity than full length scales.
+Though the research by Persson and others led them to conclude that the Short Dark Triad does not effectively separate Machiavellianism from psychopathy, since their items largely converge on a shared general factor.
+When modeled using a two factor approach, the most appropriate structure combines Machiavellianism and psychopathy into a single specific dimension, while narcissism emerges as a distinct factor.
+By contrast, models with two or three separate factors show comparable, but not superior, fit.
+As a result, they recommended that researchers rely on an overall SD3 score rather than interpreting individual subscales, given that the sub-dimensions contain relatively little variance.

 Psychiatric disorders

 Psychopathy and narcissism both have their clinical counterparts recognized by psychiatrists, known as narcissistic personality disorder (or NPD) and antisocial personality disorder (or ASPD).
 Given the dimensional model of narcissism and psychopathy, these traits are present at the subclinical level, meaning that they are present in the general population as opposed to clinical settings.
 People with subclinical traits can be identified using self-report assessments that are appropriate for the general population.
 In the general population, the prevalence rates for sub-clinical and clinical psychopathy are estimated at 1% and 0.2%, respectively.

-Machiavellianism is not referenced in the Diagnostic and Statistical Manual of Mental Disorders.
-It has been treated as strictly a personality construct.
+Machiavellianism has never been referenced in the Diagnostic and Statistical Manual of Mental Disorders.
+It has always been treated solely as a personality construct.